jpriou/ice-cream-dataops/README.md

 2 workflows are available for automated deployment:
 - `deploy-test`: deploys to the `test` project on pull request (to `main`)
 - `deploy-prod`: deploys to the `prod` project when merging to `main` (approval required)

+2 environments are also created.
+Each environment contains the necessary secrets to deploy to each project (`test`/`prod`).
+All deployment parameters common to both environments are available as repository secrets.